kavnish/kavnish.github.io/pages/timeline.md

 date modified: 2023-08-27
 ---

+**2023-09-10**

+`If you too find most homepages distracting you might want to visit this following to setup quick searches from the chrome search without without visiting those homepages -- chrome://settings/searchEngines`

+**2023-09-09**

+`losing rc files is whole another level of pain`

 **2023-08-27**

-`I synced my blogs timeline.md with a note in the obsidian vault using linux hardlinks, it works like a charm`
+`I synced my blogs timeline.md with a note in the obsidian vault using linux hard-links, it works like a charm`

 **2023-08-26**